DIAL Components

 For self-hosted models, you can use the standard load balancer (LB) capabilities provided by the target cloud platform.
 As for cloud-deployed models like Azure OpenAI and others, we typically rely on our custom-developed load balancing solution.

-In this approach, a configuration file includes multiple upstream endpoints for a model.
-When a request is received, it is forwarded to one of the endpoints using the round-robin method.
+Standard load balancer forwards requests to one of the configured endpoints following the round-robin method.
 If an upstream returns an overload limit error such as a 429 (Too Many Requests) or a 504 (Gateway Timeout), the system attempts another upstream and temporarily excludes the one that generated the error.
 This strategy ensures efficient load distribution and fault tolerance for optimal performance and reliability.
 Refer to the document with the overview of the performance tests to learn more.

 Refer to Load Balancer to learn more.